wongnata/PlayerDogModel/README.md

 **[1.0.2]**
 - Dog model ragdolls no longer have MoreCompany cosmetics floating above them.
-- Fixed audio issue where model toggle clips played on respawn.
+- Fixed audio issue where model toggle clips are played on respawn.

 **[1.0.3]**
 - Updated dog model ragdolls so that back legs and torso also move.
+- Updated spectator camera to be better centered around players in dog mode.

 <details>